adanieljohnson/SWP_student_writing_guide/000-preface.Rmd

 In the end, we want you as a scientific writer to feel confident that you know WHAT your goals are, WHY those goals are important, and HOW to get there.
 Who knows?
 You may find that you have a hidden talent for it, on which you can build a career.
 Yet even if you never come to enjoy scientific writing, learning to do it well now will pay off regardless of where your professional path takes you.

-## Who Are We? {-}
+## Who ARE We? {-}
-This Guide was created as part of the __STEM Writing Project__ at Wake Forest University.
+This Guide was created by the __STEM Writing Project__ at Wake Forest University.
 We are STEM teachers and education researchers who want to make scientific writing a bigger part of students' training.
-Scientific writing assignments are hard to manage in large introductory classes, and hard to evaluate systematically.
-This Writing Guide is one of many tools we are developing to help STEM teachers solve this challenge.
+This Guide is just one of the tools we've created to help you and your teachers do that.

-If you are interested in being a contributor, [contact us about accessing our GitHub projects](https://github.com/adanieljohnson/stemwritingproject).
+If you are a teacher who is interested in collaborating, or just want to find out more, [check us out on GitHub](https://github.com/adanieljohnson/stemwritingproject).

 ## Funding and Support {-}